microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/device-checkmemberobjects.md

 ---
 title: "device: checkMemberObjects"
-description: "Check for membership in a list of groups, directory roles, or administrative units for the specified device object."
+description: "Check for membership in a list of groups or directory roles for the specified device object."
 localization_priority: Normal
 author: "davidmu1"
 ms.prod: "microsoft-identity-platform"